juliasilge/course-ML-tidymodels/chapters/chapter3.md

 <exercise id="9" title="Create a modeling workflow">

-In this case study, we'll experiment with a new kind of model, a k-nearest neighbor model that you can specify using `nearest_neighbor()`.
-This kind of model is sensitive to scaling, which is why we included `step_normalize()` in our recipe.
+In this case study, we'll experiment with a new engine for the random forest model, the ranger package.
 You can combine the model with your preprocessing steps (your recipe) in a [workflow()](https://tidymodels.github.io/workflows/) for convenience.

 **Instructions**

-- Use `nearest_neighbor()` to specify a k-nearest neighborh model.
+- Use `rand_forest()` to specify a random forest model.
+Notice that we are using a different engine than in the first case study.
 - Add the recipe and the model specification to the workflow.

 <codeblock id="03_09">